LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getIntegrationData.md

 Used to determine whether execution of the API integration was successful.

+{: .important}
+This method always returns the status of the most recent API integration that was executed.
+Keep this in mind when you have a dialog that contains multiple API integrations.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |
 | `isApiExecutionSuccessful()` | None | Boolean (true or false) |